Granma (newspaper): 1970s–1990s

-The first website for Granma was created in August 1996, making Granma the first media organization in Cuba to have a website.
+In July 1973, the newspaper's circulation exceeded one million copies.
+In 1978, the newspaper began to be printed in Argentina.
+In 1987, Jorge Enrique Mendoza was succeeded by Enrique Román.
+Under his leadership, the newspaper suffered layoffs and lower circulation due to paper shortage.
+In 1992, the newspaper began to be printed in Brazil and Mexico, and by 1994, it was also being printed in Spain.
+The website for Granma was created in August 1996, making Granma the first media organization in Cuba to have a website.
 The Granma daily news was first published on a separate website in July 1997, and the two sites were later merged.
 The website includes versions of the newspaper in five languages other than Spanish, and updates all of these versions daily.